ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 {{< figure src = "/img/team/carolina-pradier.jpg" width = "250" alt = "Profile picture of Carolina Pradier" class = "pull-left" caption = "<strong>Carolina Pradier. </br> Universidad de Montreal. </br> rOpenSci - Ecofemidata</strong>">}}

-Hi, I'm Carolina Pradier and I will be participating as a mentor in this edition of rOpenSci's Campeon(e|a)S program.
+Hi, I'm Carolina Pradier and I will be participating as a mentor in this edition of rOpenSci Champions Program.

 I am from Argentina, I have a degree in Economics from the University of Buenos Aires and I also have a Master's degree in Social Sciences of Work from the same university.
 I am currently living in Canada, where I am doing a PhD in Information Sciences.
 My doctoral thesis focuses on the study of inequalities in the scientific field in Latin America.

-Within the rOpenSci community, I am a maintainer of the [eph package](https://docs.ropensci.org/eph/) package, a tool designed to facilitate the analysis of the Permanent Household Survey of Argentina.
-I participated as a student in a previous cohort of rOpenSci's Champion(e|a)S Program, where my package [went through the rOpenSci peer review process.](https://github.com/ropensci/software-review/issues/593).
+Within the rOpenSci community, I am a maintainer of the [eph package](https://docs.ropensci.org/eph/), a tool designed to facilitate the analysis of the Permanent Household Survey of Argentina.
+I participated as a student in a previous cohort of rOpenSci Champions Program, where my package [went through the rOpenSci peer review process.](https://github.com/ropensci/software-review/issues/593).

-I am very excited to be part of the Campeon(e|a)s program as a mentor.
+I am very excited to be part of the Program as a mentor.
 I want to be able to pass on my experience in R package development to those who are taking their first steps in this community.
 But I also want to learn from other people, from their journeys, their motivations and their projects.
 I am convinced that opening spaces for exchange and mutual support is fundamental to continue building a diverse, inclusive and supportive community.

 ## Elina Gómez

-{{< figure src = "/img/team/elina-gomez.png" width = "250" alt = "Foto de perfil de Elina Gomez" class = "pull-right" caption = "<strong>Elina Gomez. </br> Universidad de la República. </br> R-Ladies Montevideo - RUG Montevideo</strong>">}}
+{{< figure src = "/img/team/elina-gomez.png" width = "250" alt = "Profile picture of Elina Gomez" class = "pull-right" caption = "<strong>Elina Gomez. </br> Universidad de la República. </br> R-Ladies Montevideo - RUG Montevideo</strong>">}}

 I am Elina Gómez Bonaglia, BA in Sociology, MA in Contemporary Latin American Studies and PhD candidate in Sociology at the Faculty of Social Sciences of Udelar, Uruguay.

-I am a teacher and researcher at the Methods and Data Access Unit (UMAD) of the Faculty of Social Sciences (Udelar, Uruguay).
+I am a teacher and researcher at the Methods and Data Access Unit (UMAD) of the Faculty of Social Sciences (Udelar).
 I am dedicated to applied social research and its intersection with data science, specifically in the areas of public policy and massive text analysis.
 I have also been teaching basic and advanced R courses for more than ten years.

-I am interested in participating in the program as a mentor and in following projects of different types, even in other research fields to which I am accustomed.
+I am interested in participating in the Champions Program as a mentor and in following projects of different types, even in other research fields to which I am accustomed.

 ## Elio Campitelli

-{{< figure src = "/img/team/elio-campitelli.jpg" width = "250" alt = "Foto de perfil de Elio Campitelli" class = "pull-left" caption = "<strong>Elio Campitelli. </br> Monash University - rOpenSci - LatinR</strong>">}}
+{{< figure src = "/img/team/elio-campitelli.jpg" width = "250" alt = "Profile picture of Elio Campitelli" class = "pull-left" caption = "<strong>Elio Campitelli. </br> Monash University - rOpenSci - LatinR</strong>">}}

 I am from Argentina but last year I moved to Australia because it is the only other country that starts on A and uses the same type of plug.